Advice levels

 Sexual harassment of women by taxi drivers is common.

 Avoid taxis, especially if you're a woman and on your own.
+Ride share apps may be safer as you can track your driver's details and share the trip details with others.

 The Cairo Metro subway system is generally reliable.